Southern right whale: Taxonomy

 Right whales were first classified in the genus Balaena in 1758 by Carl Linnaeus, who at the time considered all right whales (including the bowhead) to be a single species.
 In the 19th and 20th centuries the family Balaenidae was the subject of great taxonometric debate.
 Authorities have repeatedly recategorised the three populations of right whale plus the bowhead whale, as one, two, three or four species, either in a single genus or in two separate genera.
 In the early whaling days, they were all thought to be a single species, Balaena mysticetus.

 The southern right whale was initially described as Balaena australis by Desmoulins in 1822.
 Eventually, it was recognised that bowheads and right whales were different, and John Edward Gray proposed the genus Eubalaena for the right whale in 1864.
 Later, morphological factors such as differences in the skull shape of northern and southern right whales indicated at least two species of right whale—one in the Northern Hemisphere, the other in the Southern Ocean.
 As recently as 1998, Rice, in his comprehensive and otherwise authoritative classification, Marine mammals of the world: systematics and distribution, listed just two species: Balaena glacialis (all of the right whales) and Balaena mysticetus (the bowheads).

 In 2000, Rosenbaum et al. disagreed, based on data from their genetic study of DNA samples from each of the whale populations.
 Genetic evidence now shows that the northern and southern populations of right whale have not interbred for between 3 million and 12 million years, confirming the southern right whale as a distinct species.
 The northern Pacific and Atlantic populations are also distinct, with the North Pacific right whale being more closely related to the southern right whale than to the North Atlantic right whale.
 Genetic differences between E. japonica (North Pacific) and E. australis (South Pacific) are much smaller than other baleen whales represent among different ocean basins.

-It is believed that the right whale populations first split because of the joining of North and South America.
+It is believed that the right whale populations first split because of the joining of North and South America when the Panama isthmus formed.
 The rising temperatures at the equator then created a second split, into the northern and southern groups, preventing them from interbreeding.

 In 2002, the Scientific Committee of the International Whaling Commission (IWC) accepted Rosenbaum's findings, and recommended that the Eubalaena nomenclature be retained for this genus.

 The cladogram is a tool for visualising and comparing the evolutionary relationships between taxa.
 The point where a node branches off is analogous to an evolutionary branching – the diagram can be read left-to-right, much like a timeline.
 The following cladogram of the family Balaenidae serves to illustrate the current scientific consensus as to the relationships between the southern right whale and the other members of its family.

 Other junior synonyms for E. australis have included B. antarctica (Lesson, 1828), B. antipodarum (Gray, 1843), Hunterus temminckii (Gray, 1864), and E. glacialis australis (Tomilin, 1962) (see side panel for more synonyms).